 - How to Cope With Fear and Loss

 Last Updated on

-What Is a Molar Pregnancy?
+What Is A Molar Pregnancy?

 Based on the genetic and chromosomal pattern, molar pregnancies are divided into complete and partial molar pregnancy.

 - Complete Molar Pregnancy: During fertilisation, 23 chromosomes each are received from the mother and the father, and the fertilised egg hence contains 46 chromosomes altogether.
-In a complete molar pregnancy, the 23 maternal chromosomes are missing, and the embryo consists of only 23 chromosomes which are paternal in origin.
+In a complete molar pregnancy, the 23 maternal chromosomes are missing, and the embryo consists of only 23 chromosomes that are paternal in origin.
 This leads to the absence of foetal growth and formation of abnormal cysts, which appear like grapes.

 - Partial Molar Pregnancy: In a partial molar pregnancy, the embryo consists of 23 maternal chromosomes, but these chromosomes are fertilised by double the number of paternal chromosomes, 46 instead of 23.
 This leads to a total constitution of 69 chromosomes.
 The resultant embryo may grow and develop into an immature foetus, which may not survive beyond the few initial months of intrauterine growth due to the unfavourable genetic makeup.